Make black walnut tincture with the green hulls from black walnuts for its antifungal properties or as an external iodine supplement.

-The normal doseage of this tincture is very low, since the herbal remedy is so strong.
+The normal dosage of this tincture is very low since the herbal remedy is so strong.
 15 drops can be taken in water, 3 times a day.
 To use it as an iodine supplement it’s just as effective to paint the skin with it as it is to take it orally.

 Standard herbal preparation

 The tincture is 1:2 in 50% alcohol, the Usual supplement is 15 drops 3 to 4 times daily.
 (20 drops is equal to 1 ml).